-We have audited the parent-company-only financial statements of Interactive Digital Technologies Inc., which comprise the parent-company-only balance sheet as of December 31, 2023, the parent-company-only statement of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the parent-company-only financial statements, including a summary of material accounting policies.
+We have audited the parent-company-only financial statements of Interactive Digital Technologies Inc., which comprise the parent-company-only balance sheet as of December 31, 2024 and the restated parent-company-only balance sheet as of December 31, 2023, the parent-company-only statements of comprehensive income, change in equity and cash flow for the year ended December 31, 2024, and the restated parent-company-only statements of comprehensive income, change in equity and cash flow for the year ended December 31, 2023, and notes to the parent-company-only financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying parent-company-only financial statements present fairly, in all material respects, the financial position of Interactive Digital Technologies Inc. as of December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, the accompanying parent-company-only financial statements present fairly, in all material respects, the financial position of Interactive Digital Technologies Inc. as of December 31, 2024 and 2023 (restated), and its financial performance and its cash flow for the year ended December 31, 2024 and the restated financial performance and cash flow for the year ended December 31, 2023 in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.